-- o Municipal code references to "secondary dwelling unit" be replaced with the term "accessory dwelling unit." - o ADUs up to 1,200 square feet or up to 50 percent of the living area in an existing dwelling may be permitted. - o Cities cannot require more than one parking space per bedroom. - o Cities must allow off-street parking requirements to be met through tandem parking or within required setback areas (as well as through covered parking or driveways). - o Cities must waive parking requirements for ADUs that are entirely contained within existing structures, or that are within one-half mile of public transit, one block of a carshare vehicle, or in a historic district. - o Fire sprinklers can only be required for the ADU if they would be required for an equivalent addition to the primary residence. - o Additional streamlined requirements (relating to setbacks and other development standards) apply to ADUs that are contained entirely within existing structures. - o Local agencies may not collect water and sewer connection fees for ADUs that do not add habitable floor space, and must structure fees for other types of ADUs so they are proportional to the impacts on service demand.
+- Municipal code references to "secondary dwelling unit" be replaced with the term "accessory dwelling unit." - The increased floor area of an attached ADU shall not exceed 50 percent of the existing living area, with a maximum increase in floor area of 1,200 square feet.
+The total area of floor-space for a detached ADU shall not exceed 1,200 square feet. - Cities cannot require more than one parking space per unit or bedroom. - Cities must allow off-street parking requirements to be met through tandem parking or within required setback areas - Cities must waive parking requirements for ADUs that are entirely contained within existing structures, or that are within one-half mile of public transit, one block of a carshare vehicle, or in a historic district. - Fire sprinklers can only be required for the ADU if they would be required for an equivalent addition to the primary residence. - The City may require a new or separate utility connection directly between the ADU and the utility.
+The connection may be subject to a connection fee or capacity charge that shall be proportionate to the burden of the proposed ADU, based upon either its size or the number of its plumbing fixtures, upon the water or sewer system.
+This fee or charge shall not exceed the reasonable cost of providing this service